 The function that Schwab by Phone provided is common today, but in 1996 it was revolutionary.
 It was the first IVR system to replace keypad presses with speech.
 For the first time ever, clients could call in and say that name of the stock they needed a quote for.
 The system was also capable of listening and responding to other account questions, such as the balance or most recent transaction.

-As the 1990s were coming to a close, we were seeing the first widespread consumer use of computers and the floodgates were opening for rapid technological advancements.
+As the 1990’s were coming to a close, we were seeing the first widespread consumer use of computers and the floodgates were opening for rapid technological advancements.
 It’s fitting, then that during this time Dragon released the first continuous speech program.
-Known a NaturallySpeaking, the software was the first of its kind and allowed users to speak without pausing between words.
-The software is still in use to this day, and for millions of people it was the first experience in which a computer could effectively listen to them like a human might.
+Known as Dragon NaturallySpeaking, the software was the first of its kind and allowed users to speak without pausing between words.
+The software is still in use to this day, and for millions of people it was the first experience in which a computer could effectively listen to them.

-Apple’s Siri is probably the most well-known speech recognition technology in the world.
-Prior to being acquired by Apple, it was launched by Siri, Inc onto Apple’s App Store.
+This is probably the most well-known speech recognition technology in the world.
+Prior to being acquired by Apple, it was launched by Siri, Inc. onto Apple’s App Store.
 The backbone of the service, Nuance, is the same as what was used by Charles Schwab and numerous other services.